zio/zio-metrics-legacy/docs/essentials/prometheus.md

 result of executing the `Task` or `RIO` and another (`time_`) that only executes the `Task` and returns the result, but not the duration.
-The benefit of `time_` is that it uses `ZIO.bracket` underneath to have stronger guarantees on the aquisition, use and release of the timer and the task execution.
+The benefit of `time_` is that it uses `ZIO.bracket` underneath to have stronger guarantees on the acquisition, use, and release of the timer and the task execution.

 ```scala mdoc:silent
   import zio.Task